Marie Thérèse of France: Death

-Marie-Thérèse died of pneumonia on 19 October 1851, three days after the fifty-eighth anniversary of the execution of her mother.
-She was buried next to her uncle/father-in-law, Charles X, and her husband, Louis XIX, in the crypt of the Franciscan monastery church of Castagnavizza in Görz, then in Austria, now Kostanjevica in the Slovenian city of Nova Gorica.
-Like her deceased uncle, Marie-Thérèse had remained a devout Roman Catholic.
+Marie-Thérèse died of pneumonia on 19 October 1851, three days after the 58th anniversary of her mother's death.
+She was buried next to her father-in-law and her husband, in the crypt of the Franciscan monastery church of Castagnavizza in Görz, then in Austria, now Kostanjevica in the Slovenian city of Nova Gorica.
+Marie-Thérèse had remained a devout Roman Catholic.

-Later, her nephew Henri, the comte de Chambord, last male of the senior line of the House of Bourbon; his wife, the comtesse de Chambord (formerly the Archduchess Marie-Thérèse of Austria-Este, daughter of Duke Francis IV of Modena and his wife, Princess Maria Beatrice of Savoy); and the comte's only sister, Louise, Duchess of Parma, were also laid to rest in the crypt in Görz.
-The famous antiquarian the Duke of Blacas was also buried there in honor of his dutiful years of service as a minister to Louis XVIII and Charles X.
+Later, her nephew Henri, the Count of Chambord, last male of the senior line of the House of Bourbon; his wife, the Countess of Chambord (formerly the Archduchess Maria Theresa of Austria-Este, daughter of Francis IV, Duke of Modena and his wife, Princess Maria Beatrice of Savoy); and the count's only sister, Louise, Duchess of Parma, were also laid to rest in the crypt in Görz.
+The famous antiquarian the Duke of Blacas was also buried there in honour of his dutiful years of service as a minister to Louis XVIII and Charles X.

-Marie-Thérèse is described on her gravestone as the "Queen Dowager of France", a reference to her husband's 20 minute rule as King Louis XIX of France.
+Marie-Thérèse is described on her gravestone as the 'Queen Dowager of France', her legitimate style as the widow of King Louis XIX of France.

-"Dark Countess" mystery
+Dark Countess' mystery

 In October 2013, the grave of a woman in Hildburghausen, Thuringia, Germany, was exhumed to obtain DNA for testing, to determine if she was Marie-Thérèse.
-The woman, who gave her name as Sophie Botta, lived in a castle in the area from 1807 until her death in 1837, and never spoke in public, or was seen outside without her face being veiled.
+The woman, who gave her name as Sophie Botta, lived in a castle in the area from 1807 until her death in 1837, and never spoke in public, nor was seen outside without her face being veiled.
 She was accompanied by Leonardus Cornelius van der Valck, a secretary in the Dutch embassy in Paris from July 1798 to April 1799, and together they were known as the Dark Counts.
-Van der Valck referred to Botta as 'Your Grace' and they only spoke to each other in French.
-Some German historians believe she was the real Marie-Thérèse, who had swapped places with her adoptive-sister, and possible half-sister, Ernestine Lambriquet, following the revolution.
-Possibly as she was too traumatised to resume a role in society, but also as a result of a pregnancy, after abuse by her captors, which was referred to in a letter from a family friend, at the Spanish Court, in 1795.
+Van der Valck addressed Botta as 'Your Grace' and they only spoke to each other in French.
+Some German historians believe she was the real Marie-Thérèse, who had swapped places with her adoptive sister, Ernestine Lambriquet, following the Revolution.
+Possibly as she was too traumatised to resume a role in society, but also as a result of a pregnancy, after abuse by her captors, which was referred to in a letter from a family friend, at the Spanish court, in 1795.

-The DNA testing revealed that the Dark Countess was not Marie-Thérèse, but rather, another woman whose identity remains a mystery.
-On 28 July 2014 the 'Interessenkreis Dunkelgräfin' broadcast the results which proved beyond doubt that the Dunkelgräfin was not Marie-Thérèse, on television.
+The DNA testing revealed that the Dark Countess was not Marie-Thérèse, but rather another woman whose identity remains a mystery.
+On 28 July 2014 the 'Interessenkreis Dunkelgräfin' broadcast the results on television which proved beyond doubt that the Dunkelgräfin was not Marie-Thérèse.